postspectacular/devart-codefactory/README.md

 #### Google API key

-For each submitted piece an unique URL is created, which due to the nature of UUIDs is not human readable.
+The backend generates an unique URL for each submitted piece, which due to the nature of UUIDs is not human readable.
 Therefore the API handler responsible makes use of Google's `goo.gl` URL shortener to create shorter versions, but requires a valid Google API key to do so.
+This key needs to be inserted at the bottom of the `/src-gae/codefactory/config.clj` file before launching the server.
 You can run the app without such a key, though in this case your objects can only be accessed via their original long URL.

 ## License